Jamie956/Jamie956.github.io/frontend/angular.md

-The offcial specifcation for custom elements is intended to allow developers to create new HTML elements that essentially blend naturally and natively into the DOM.
+The offcial specification for custom elements is intended to allow developers to create new HTML elements that essentially blend naturally and natively into the DOM.